 Our Sunday mornings begin by gathering around our Christ candle; the candle that we light to remind us that God is with us in our sacred space.
 We take turns passing our prayer heart from hand to hand as each person shares what is on their heart, or takes a moment of silence.
 This is our morning’s unique prayer.
 We then share the prayer that Jesus gave to us, the LORD’s prayer.
 Next, we share the lesson.
 Each grade has a lesson plan for the year.

-Our curriculum incorporates Godly Play*, as well as original lessons written by our Director of Children’s Ministries, Lori Cooper for grades P2 – 6th and lessons written by our 7th & 8th grade lead teacher, Tim Cooper for his class.
+Our curriculum incorporates Godly Play*, as well as original lessons written by our former Director of Children’s Ministries, Lori Cooper for grades P2 – 6th and lessons written by our 7th & 8th grade lead teacher, Tim Cooper for his class.
 In addition to lessons, each grade enjoys art response time or activities that relate to their lessons, special projects throughout the year and participation in our Family Worship Services.
 Family Worship Services offer our children the experience of worship participation beyond the pews.
 Our youth have ongoing participation in serving weekly as acolytes and certain Sundays as part of our children’s choir.
 On Family Worship Sundays, our youth participate as ushers and readers as well.
 These opportunities allow our children to build confidence and character surrounded by a loving and supportive church family.

 Kairos is more than church school, more than Christian education.
 It is a time for children to build relationships with other children in their faith family.
 It is a time for children to build relationships with teens and adults beyond their core family who care about them and support them on their faith journey.
 It is a time to discover how to live their faith and make a positive difference in the world.
 It is God’s Time.

 - Primary - Second Grade (P2): Jesus and the Storm.
 The activity will be creating a stormy sea (of blue fabric) and then calling out “BE STILL!” to calm the storm.